-What to order: Hickory Burger with Cheese, Fries Well, Dr. P and don’t forget to ask for a side of sauce.
+What to order: Hickory Burger with Cheese, Fries Well, Dr. Pepper and don't forget to ask for a side of sauce.
 Best hamburger in Los Angeles and the world.

 What to order: Crispy Disco

-Scene: This is the best breakfast you’ll have anywhere.
+Scene: This is the best breakfast you'll have anywhere in Los Angeles.
 Seriously.
 The menu is so innovative and brimming with flavor.
 Always a line but worth the wait.
 Located in ultra hip Silverlake.

 To go only during the lockdown.